Esteban Obregón

-Esteban Daniel Obregón (born 24 October 2001) is an Argentine professional footballer who plays as an attacking midfielder for Nueva Chicago, on loan from Estudiantes.
+Esteban Daniel Obregón (born 24 October 2001) is an Argentine professional footballer who plays as an attacking midfielder for Montevideo City Torque in Uruguay.

 Career

 Obregón started his career with Estudiantes.
 Having progressing through their youth system, the attacking midfielder made the breakthrough into their first-team in 2020 under caretaker managers Leandro Desábato and Rodrigo Braña.
 After going unused on the substitutes' bench against Aldosivi on 31 October, Obregón made his senior debut on 7 November by coming off the bench for Martín Cauteruccio in a defeat away to San Lorenzo.
 In February 2022, Obregón joined Primera Nacional side Guillermo Brown on a one-year loan deal.